Daniel D. Arndt, Chair

 Pankaj (P.J.)
 Kamani

 P.J.
-Kamani has served as a member of the NMDP’s Finance Committee for the past six years and on the NMDP’s Investment Committee for four.
-He operates ABC Language Services, a company that provides translation, interpretation and website localization services.
-Kamani has also served as managing director and partner for Alexander FX, a financial services company specializing in innovative investment banking, and as vice president of the Hong Kong and Shanghai Banking Corporation.
+Kamani operates ABC Language Services, a company that provides translation, interpretation and website localization services.
+He has also served as managing director and partner for Alexander FX, a financial services company specializing in innovative investment banking, and as vice president of the Hong Kong and Shanghai Banking Corporation.
+He has served as a member of the NMDP’s Finance Committee for the past six years and on the NMDP’s Investment Committee for four.
 Kamani holds an MBA in international finance from the Harvard Business School and a Bachelor of Business Administration in international management from Haile Selassie I University.

-Dr. Nemecek is associate professor of Pediatrics/Hematology-Oncology at Doernbecher Children's Hospital in Portland, Ore.
-She joined the NMDP board of directors in January 2010 and is serving as a scientific director.
+Dr. Nemecek is associate professor of Pediatrics/Hematology-Oncology at Doernbecher Children's Hospital in Portland, Oreg.
+She joined the NMDP board of directors in January 2010.
 She also serves as medical monitor of CIBMTR and pediatric scientific liaison for NHLBI/Bone Marrow Transplant Clinical Trials Network.
-Nemecek is dedicated to researching bone marrow transplantation focusing on late effects of bone marrow transplantation, cord blood banking for public use and procurement of marrow donors from ethnically diverse backgrounds.
-Nemecek received her medical degree from the University of Puerto Rico School of Medicine and completed her residency at Rainbow Babies and Children's Hospital in Cleveland, Ohio.
-She was also a fellow in the Division of Pediatric Hematology and Oncology at Fred Hutchinson Cancer Research Center in Seattle, Wash.
+Her areas of research include outcomes and complications of bone marrow transplantation, patient and donor safety, cord blood banking and procurement of marrow donors from ethnically diverse backgrounds.
+She received her medical degree from the University of Puerto Rico School of Medicine and completed her residency at Rainbow Babies and Children's Hospital in Cleveland, Ohio.
+She completed her fellow in Pediatric Hematology and Oncology and Master in Epidemiology at the University of Washington and Fred Hutchinson Cancer Research Center in Seattle, Wash. and a Master in Business Administration and Health Care Management at Oregon Health and Science University.

 David Porter, M.D.